 - 1. Keep the muzzle pointed in a safe direction and your fingers outside the trigger guard at all times! - 2.
-Be sure the firearm is completely unloaded and contains no cartridges or cartridge casings! - 3.
+Be sure the firearm is completely unloaded and contains no cartridges or cartridge cases! - 3.
 Open the action completely.
 Use the slide stop to keep the action open during installation of the locking device. - 4.
 Remove the magazine from your pistol and apply the locking device by placing the shackle of the lock into your pistol as shown below. - 5.
 Close the lock by pressing the shackle into the body of the lock (the part that receives the key) as tightly together as possible.
 The lock has bumpers and the shackle is coated with a non-marring material that will not harm the metal finish of your firearm; be careful not to dent the frame or grip panels of the pistol. - 6.
-Once the lock is securely closed, turn the key to its locked position and remove it.
-Pull firmly on the lock to test the connection and be sure it is locked.
+Once the lock is securely closed, remove the key and pull firmly on the lock to test the connection and be sure it is locked.
 Do not leave or store your firearm with the key in the lock!
 Store your locked unloaded firearm and the key in secure, separate locations, away from ammunition, children, or unauthorized adults.

-Correct Installation of Lock For Ruger® P95 Pistols Only
+Correct Installation of Lock For Ruger® P-Series Pistols Only